Deepkuamr-9/American-dream-deck/README.md

 # 📄 License

-This project was created as part of a technical screening assignment and portfolio showcase.
+This project was developed as part of a technical assessment and portfolio showcase.

----
+All trademarks and brand references belong to their respective owners.

 ---